vandanparmar/vandanparmar.github.io/content/_index.md

     weight: -2
 # sub-galleries on list pages are sorted by date and weight (descending)
 cascade:
   build:
     publishResources: false # do not include full images.
 Also disable download
+  params:
+    sort_by: Date
+    sort_order: desc
 ---